What It Could Mean If Your Car Makes a Clicking Noise When Starting

 A single loud click when starting (even after trying to jump-start your battery) is usually caused by a faulty starter motor, starter relay/solenoid or other electrical problem.
 However, if your engine has locked up (seized) the starter pinion will smash into the flywheel, making a loud clunking noise as it tries to crank the engine.

-What To Do When My Car Won’t Start (Multiple Clicks)
+What To Do When Your Car Won’t Start (Multiple Clicks)

 Jump-start the battery